 "It really CAN get better!
 Those first 3 weeks are HARD!
 Then by 4 months things are a breeze!
 Best advice: take time to latch and if it isn't right or hurts, pop a finger in to break the seal.
 Re-latch as many times as needed!
 When it's RIGHT, it doesn't hurt."

 "Forget everything else, and focus on enjoying being still while you nourish your child.
-Once you’re able, use a Boba Wrap, then you can feed on the go anywhere, anytime."
+Once you’re able, use this wrap, then you can feed on the go anywhere, anytime."

 “It makes it easier to find others going through similar situations.”

 “One day at a time.”